DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/tokens/pop/dpop.md

 string jwk = JsonSerializer.Serialize(jsonWebKey);
 ```

-Once your client configuration has a *DPoPJsonWebKey*, then any protocol requests to obtain access tokens from the token server will automatially include a DPoP proof token created from the *DPoPJsonWebKey*.
+Once your client configuration has a *DPoPJsonWebKey*, then any protocol requests to obtain access tokens from the token server will automatically include a DPoP proof token created from the *DPoPJsonWebKey*.
-Furthermore, any API invocations using the *AddClientCredentialsHttpClient* or *AddUserAccessTokenHttpClient* helpers will also automatially include a DPoP proof token.
+Furthermore, any API invocations using the *AddClientCredentialsHttpClient* or *AddUserAccessTokenHttpClient* helpers will also automatically include a DPoP proof token.
+The implication is that the *DPoPJsonWebKey* is a critical secret that must be carefully managed, because any tokens requested with this secret will be bound to it; if the secret is lost, the tokens can longer be used, and if the secret is leaked, the security benefits of DPoP are lost.

 #### Enabling DPoP support in your API